 For this church:

-The present church building is listed as Grade I and is mainly of 15th/16th century origin which was partially restored in 1860 and completely restored in 1878.
 In the taxation of Pope Nicholas IV in 1291 the church was valued at £20.
 It is also mentioned in the 1428 subsidy (tax of Henry VI) where the taxation value is given as 40s (£2), showing that little had changed in the intervening years.
 It is unlikely that the church was built by the Rufford monks who held a grange in the parish in 1534.
-It is likely that there was a pre-existing building as it is noted that when Thos.
-Gunthorpe, parson of Babworth in 1518, founded Retford Grammar School he provided the site and building and its endowment came from an appropriation of chantry funds, indicating that there was a church present at that time which contained some wealth in order to be able to carry out this level of building work.
+It is likely that there was a pre-existing building as it is noted that when Thomas Gunthorpe, parson of Babworth in 1518, founded Retford Grammar School he provided the site and building and its endowment came from an appropriation of chantry funds, indicating that there was a church present at that time which contained some wealth in order to be able to carry out this level of building work.

 There is evidence of the church from the 13th century when, in 1295, the advowson of this church was the property of Robert de Swillington, who had free warren in Babworth, and at his death, in 1365, it descended to Sir Thomas de Grendon, who, shortly afterwards sold it to Sir William Trussbutt, and his heirs, but who, within three years after taking possession, presented it to the priory of Newstead, having first obtained the king’s license, and the license of Sir Thomas de Saundby, chief and mesne lord thereof, to do so.
 From this period until 1531, it remained in the possession of the said priory, when John Blake, the then prior, on the 4th of October in that year, for the sum of fifteen pounds, granted it, and one acre of land, to John Hercy, Esq. of Grove, and to his heirs; nevertheless, it appears that he only made one presentation, when it passed into other hands, and in 1674 became the property of the Wortleys, from whom it was purchased by John Simpson, Esq. in whose descendants the patronage is continued.

 It was here the Rev Richard Clyfton preached from 1586 - he inspired the movement that eventually led to the Pilgrim Fathers and the United States of America.
-There is also still in existence the chalice from 1569 that had been buried under the chancel floor for 350 years and which had been used by Clyfton - also the Breeches Bible.
+There is also still in existence the chalice from 1569 that had been buried under the chancel floor for 350 years and which had been used by Clyfton; also a Breeches Bible.

 In the visitation returns of 1603, there were no recusants shown, and an estimated population of 96 (including 2 non-communicants), with 57 of those being adults.
-The church was not universally popular at this time, as demonstrated in 1607 when the rector Geo.
+The church was not universally popular at this time, as demonstrated in February 1607 when the rector Geo.
 Turvin reported that the wife of John Denman from East Retford disturbed the Easter service and she also did 'impugne the rite and ceremonie of the crosse in the sacrament of Baptisme by force and violence' contrary to the order of the Church of England, the Book of Common Prayer, the statutes of the realm of England and the ecclesiastical canons and constitutions.

 In 1676 the rector Charles Wilson returned that there were in the parish 71 inhabitants of an age to take the Sacrament.
 There were no Papists, Puritans, Quakers or anyone else who refused to take communion or absented themselves from church.

 Eventually, in 1691, the tower and 'the greater part of the edifice' was restored by, and at the sole expense of, Sir Gervase Elwes.
-While work was being done on the steeple foundations a large skull reported to be 2 feet in diameter with teeth was found.
+While work was being done on the steeple foundations a large skull reported to be two feet in diameter with teeth was found.
 The workmen concerned are reported as having cast large stones on this skull, which was later removed, and the teeth gathered up by the local justice.
 No more is known about this skull or the teeth recovered.
 A petition to Lord Castledon asking for stone from Roche Abbey to repair the church is recorded in the Bawtry Parish Books of 1712; it cites an earlier grant to Babworth of stone from the abbey site which may relate to the work undertaken in 1691.

 At this time he noted that there were very few children in the parish (which would account for the lack of a school), who were all young, but he proposed to teach them the catechism between Lent and Whitsuntide.
 Of those in the parish approximately 65 were eligible to receive communion, but only between 20 and 30 did so.
 There were at the time 4 communion services a year.